sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 3. item 3
 ```

 **Note:** APA discourages the use of lists in student papers.
-You will want to write in paragraph format most of the times.
+You will want to write in paragraph format most of the time.

-**Note:** If a list item starts with a number and a period, put a backslash (`\`) before the period to _escape_ it (otherwise it will be interpretted as a list number in an ordered list).
+**Note:** If a list item starts with a number and a period, put a backslash (`\`) before the period to _escape_ it (otherwise it will be interpreted as a list number in an ordered list).

 ```md
 - 2020\.
 What a year!
 - 2021\.
 Recovery starts.
 ```

-You can do this anytime you want to literally display a character that is used for a markdown syntax.
+You can do this anytime you want to literally display a character that is normally used for a markdown syntax.
 So `\*` would output as `*`.

 ## The Framework

 The workflow expects an input markdown file with a front matter.
-The markdown syntax above is used, with each some syntax mapped to specific areas of an APA paper.
+The markdown syntax above is used, with some syntax mapped to specific areas of an APA paper.

 ### YAML Front Matter

-The front matter holds information for the cover page and the Abstract.
+The front matter holds information for the cover page and the abstract.

 Note the following:

 - The order of fields doesn't matter.
 - The title provided here will be automatically inserted in the cover page as well as on top of the first body page.
 - If your paper doesn't need an abstract, remove the “paper-abstract” field entirely (including the key itself).
-An empty “paper-abstract” field would result in a blank page.
+An empty "paper-abstract" field would result in a blank page.
 - YAML is sensitive to white space.
 Do not leave blank lines inside the front matter.
 - Wrap all values in double quotes to avoid potential issues.